Gain new international perspectives by spending a leave-term living and working abroad as a Dickey International Intern.

 - Yes, there are a few through the Global Health initiative.
 Click here.

 How long does the internship have to be?

 What if I am an international student and want to do an internship in my home country?

 - It depends from term to term; summer and winter terms are obviously more competitive because more students are “off.”
 On average about 40% of applicants are funded.

 What if my country is on the US State Department Warning List?

 - Dickey will not fund international students to return to their own country because the goal of the Dickey internship is to encourage cross-cultural experience.
 That being said, international students are encouraged to explore an internship in a culture and or region that is not their own.

-- If you do not know if your country is on the list.
-Check it out on the US State Deparment website.
+- If you do not know if your country is on the list, check the US State Department website.